LSEG-API-Samples/Article.RDP.TypeScript.Node.FetchAPI/Development.md

 **Note**:
 Please be informed that this demo projects aim for Development and POC purposes only.
 The native Fetch API is still an experimental feature (**As of April 2022**) and is not recommended for Production use.

+## <a id="code_structure"></a>Example Code Structure

+The example application source codes are separated into 2 TypeScript files:
+- The main file ```rdp_nodefetch.ts```: The file contains the application main and connection logic.
+- The Type Aliases file ```rdp_types.ts```: This file contains all Type Aliases for the RDP Auth, News, and Discovery Symbology services JSON messages.

 ## <a id="rdp_workflow"></a>RDP APIs Application Workflow

 Refinitiv Data Platform entitlement check is based on OAuth 2.0 specification.
 The first step of an application workflow is to get a token from RDP Auth Service, which will allow access to the protected resource, i.e. data REST API's.